jenna-labelle/BlockerProject/README.md

 2. 901 samples from large cohort of whole blood samples- 150 paired, extracted/sequenced in 11 batches

+Prior to the analysis performed here, small RNA library construction was performed for all RNA samples.
+Libraries were sequenced on a HiSeq 2500, followed by standard adapter trimming, Bowtie2 alignment to hg19, and count matrix generation.
+All preprocessing was performed using the BaseSpace Sequencing Hub Small RNA App.

-This analysis is split into 4 major steps corresponding to Figures 2-5:
+## This analysis is split into 4 major steps corresponding to Figures 2-5:

 **1. Effect of blocking oligos on target detection (Figure 2)**